mmmangooo/Milestone-Project1/README.md

 * Mobile responsiveness for about section not working as intended.
 The column with round images has display:none set for tablet and mobile devices, but still occupies space on the screen, thus preventing the column with about text and portrait of photographer from centering on the page.
  - Changed setting for about-col from col-sm-6 to col-12 col-lg-6 so that it takes up the entire width of the screen on mobile and tablet devices and 50% of the screen on large devices.
 * Footer content showing up on contact background-container on mobile devices.
-- Increased set height of footer container.
+- Set a fixed height to contact container.
 * Unable to customize color of navbar links, seems like impossible to override the bootstrap set color.
 - Added !important to .nav-link color setting.